-6.3.1.
-Methodology

-The calibrated models were applied to perform the capacity assessment for current and future flow conditions and a design storm.
-A design rainfall event was developed for evaluating capacity for the 10-year, 24hour rainfall recurrence frequency (10-year design storm).
+6.3 Sanitary Collection SystemCapacity Analysis6.3.1.
+Methodology for evaluating capacity for the 10-year, 24hour rainfall recurrence frequency (10-year design storm).
 The 10-year design storm rainfall distribution is based on the rainfall recurrence frequency data from the National Oceanic and Atmospheric Administration (NOAA) Atlas 14 report.
 A 10-year design storm was chosen, as it serves as the minimum design standard for all new storm sewer construction in the City.
 Although this represents a minimum level of protection, in some areas where flooding and sewer backups have occurred, evaluation of larger storms should be considered.
 This level of service is different than what is used for the interceptor sewer system, as discussed in Chapter 8.